Everything you need to know about Sprint's Unlimited Freedom plan

 Sprint offers a 14-day satisfaction guarantee and devices purchased on installments are subject to a $350 early termination fee.

 Additional lines can be added to a Sprint Unlimited Freedom plan.
 Every line has the same benefits outlined above and requires an equipment purchase.
-Here is a pricing breakdown.
+Currently, Sprint offers up to four lines for $100 per month, with a fifth line available at no extra charge.
+Here's a pricing breakdown.

 Sprint Unlimited Freedom plan add-ons